 I was reading in my Homeschool Mom’s Bible Devotion today.
 It is a devotion on Too Many Loads.
 This one really hit close to home for me as, over the past few months, I have been feeling like my load is tremendously heavy.

-Then after I turn to God and ask him to help me to face all the tasks before me.
+Then I turn to God and ask him to help me face all the tasks before me.
 I then make a list of all the things I feel I need to complete.
-Once I have that list, I sort those tasks into four different categories 1-things that are high priority and I need to complete right away, 2-if it is important but not urgent, 3-urgent but not important, and 4-not important, not urgent.
+Once I have that list, I sort those tasks into four categories: 1-things that are high priority and I need to complete right away, 2-if it is important but not urgent, 3-urgent but not important, and 4-not important, not urgent.
 Using Covey’s Time Management Matrix, I find that it gives me the reality check that I have been needing.

-I felt the need to share this for two reasons 1- I know that with summer ending and the transition time happening for families to get back into the full swing of homeschool lessons, co-ops, field trips, and such, plus keep up with the house, appointments, working, church obligations, and all the other things on the list.
+I elt the need to share this for two reasons 1- I know that with summer ending and the transition time happening for families to get back into the full swing of homeschool lessons, co-ops, field trips, and such, plus keep up with the house, appointments, working, church obligations, and all the other things on the list.
 Plus, be tasked with all those that we don’t put on a list, like making food (cause you know we have to keep the littles alive), breaking up fights or calming tantrums, the breaking of an appliance, an unexpected drop-in by a family member or friend, this list is ultimately long, of course, unexpected and can go on for days if we really said each thing out loud.

 Secondly, when the overwhelming feelings of things being a burden amp up, it is usually a time when we need to turn to God and recheck our situation.